Back-to-school eye care basics

 By scheduling regular eye exams and taking the time to teach your children a few important eye health tips, you can reduce the risk of infections and visual impairments further down the line.

 Get regular eye examinations

 A comprehensive eye examination should be part of your back-to-school routine.
 Even if your child claims to have perfect vision, it’s recommended that children have a checkup at six months, again by age three and annually thereafter.

-Eye examinations are critical to the early detection of problems like nearsightedness or farsightedness, but also conditions like amblyopia, which is the most common visual impairment among young children.
+Eye examinations are critical to the early detection of problems like nearsightedness or farsightedness and conditions like amblyopia, which is the most common visual impairment among young children.
 If left uncorrected, it can lead to serious learning difficulties and vision problems.
 Many childhood eye conditions, such as lazy eye and squint, can be treated if they are detected early.

-Unlike adults, children may not realise they have a vision problem, they may just assume that everyone sees the world the way that they do.
+Unlike adults, children may not realise they have a vision problem; they may assume that everyone sees the world the way they do.
 Therefore, it’s up to parents to spot the signs of compromised eyesight.